With support from the European Union,

 Border Guard commander and the Khorog Tourist Office that the Kulma Pass to/from China

-is now open for tourists, it seems that this is still not the case - see
+is now open for tourists, it seems that this is still not generally the case

 TRAVEL BY PRIVATE CAR